 Crowdfunding is an online fundraising campaign for a specific project.
 It differs from traditional fundraising in a number of ways, but the most significant is the importance of setting a target: the fundraiser sets a target, people pledge an amount Ė usually in exchange for some form of reward, but sometimes just as a straight donation Ė and the amount pledged/donated is remitted to the fundraiser only if the target is reached.

 Crowdfunding offers individuals, groups and organisations a way to raise funds by selling tangible and intangible rewards via an online crowdfunding platform.
-A project must have a funding goal and a time limit (on Pozible, this is from one to 60 days) set by you, the project creator.
+A project must have a funding goal and a time limit set by you, the project creator.
 During this time you spread the word about your amazing idea to your fans, friends, family, and any strangers and sponsors you can wow with your pitch.
 Supporters simply register and help fund the project.

 Most crowdfunding services require every crowdfunding project to have a clear funding goal and a time limit within which the funds are to be raised.
 If the project doesnít reach the target amount within the time limit, no money changes hands.
 This is why itís so important to be realistic about your funding goal Ė set it too high and your chances of reaching it are significantly diminished.

 You're required to set a specific funding goal for your project and a time limit for meeting this goal.
-Your timeframe can be as short as one day, and up to 60 days (Pozible recommends 30Ė50 days for most projects).
+Your timeframe can be as short as one day, and up to 60 days.
 The project deadline is the date until which supporters can contribute funds toward your target.
 Your crowdfunding platform will set the end-time.
-On Pozible, all projects end at 12 noon on the final day.

 Broadly speaking, there are two possible scenarios here.
 Be sure to read the terms and conditions of the crowdfunding platform you use.